kuertee/x4-mod-da-ku-ai-tweaks/README.md

 History
 =======
+v7.5.03, 05 Mar 2025:
+- Bug-fix: Coordinated Attacks were not adding the attack orders on ships.
+- Bug-fix: Carriers were ignoring the "Carriers attack like Destroyers" option at the first instance of the attack.

 v7.5.02, 03 Mar 2025:
 - ALL the points below only apply to ships that are allowed to avoid and/or step forward and withdraw:
 - Bug-fix: The Move To Engage Position is now only applied on capital ships vs stations.
 Previously, capital ships vs ships were acquiring the behaviour.